schymans/VOM/README.md

 https://vom.readthedocs.io/en/latest/

 An offline version of the documentation can be found in html-format in the folder VOM-docu/build/html/.
-Two additional pdf files containing equations, can be found in VOM-docu:
+Two additional pdf files containing equations can be found in VOM-docu:
 - Equations.pdf
 - Watbal3.pdf

-The directory html_docu contains hand-written html documentation.
-This is helpful for compiling and running the model.

-The directory Fordocu contains automatically generated documenation based on commens in the .f90 files.
+The directory VOM-docu/Fordocu contains automatically generated documenation based on commens in the .f90 files.
 This one is helpful for understanding the structure of the source code.